orbitalquark/gtdialog/doc/01_Installation.md

 ##### Linux

 For Linux systems, simply run `make` in the `src/` directory.
 The `gcocoadialog` executable is created in the current directory.
+To build the ncurses version, run `make NCURSES=1`.

 ##### Windows